top of page

 Focusing only on vanity metrics

-First, one of the worst things you can do is solely pay attention to likes and views.
+First, one of the worst things you can do is focus solely on likes and views.
 You can see and understand these indicators, but they don't show how well you're really doing.
-Companies that simply use these signs to make choices risk making bad ones.
+Companies that use these signs to make choices risk making bad ones.

 Ignoring negative signals

 Next, some organizations don't pay attention to bad signs like high bounce rates or poor conversion rates.
-These signs show that there are problems that need to be fixed.
+These signs indicate problems that need to be fixed.
 If you don't pay attention to them, you might end up with useless tactics and squandered money.

 Changing strategy too quickly